vinaykumar-kayyur/sonic-buildimage/README.md

     make target/sonic-marvell-armhf.bin

-To build Arm32 bit for (ARMHF) Marvell platform on amd64 host for debian buster using cross-compilation run the following commands:
+To build Arm32 bit for (ARMHF) Marvell platform on amd64 host for debian buster using cross-compilation, run the following commands:

     # Execute make configure once to configure ASIC and ARCH for cross-compilation build